dbeef/spelunky-psp/readme/Dependencies.md

 ### Platform-specific

-The only external dependency so far is SDL 1.2.15, and it is common on every supported platform (PSP/Linux/Windows).
+The only external dependency so far is SDL 1.2.15 / SDL_mixer 1.2, and it is common on every supported platform (PSP/Linux/Windows).
 Why SDL 1.2.15 instead of SDL2.x.x?
 At the time I started working on the Spelunky PSP, the [PSP toolchain](https://github.com/pspdev/psptoolchain) shipped only this version, and I was happy to use it as it is still better than to directly access platform-specific libraries.